 Before its official opening in September, ICA SF is welcoming the public inside from January to April with Meantime, a series of pop-up exhibitions by Bay Artists.
 Among the exhibits is Ancient as Time, a newly commissioned installation by Oakland-based tattoo and textile artist Chris Martin.
 Large soft sculptures employ expressive lettering and language pulled from hip hop and blues music, books, documentaries, and everyday conversations.
 Monumental hand-cut and sewn tapestry banners tell surreal stories of religion, captivity, and freedom, referencing traditional American and sailor tattoos re-coded to reflect the history and stories of the African American experience.

 A noncollecting art museum, ICA SF will feature a major exhibition of work by Choctaw-Cherokee artist Jeffrey Gibson when it fully opens in September.
-The new museum occupies a refurbished 11,000-square-foot 1940s brick building that was once home to a paint company.
+The new museum occupies a refurbished 11,000-square-foot 1940s brick building once home to a paint company.
 For opening hours, visit https://www.icasanfrancisco.org/visit.
 Admission is free.

 San Francisco Ballet (SF Ballet) | Neighborhood: Civic Center